opensearch-project/project-website/_posts/2025-07-14-OpenSearch-Approximation-Framework.md

 ![http_logs asc_sort_timestamp query](/assets/media/blog-images/2025-07-14-OpenSearch-Approximation-Framework/http_logs-asc_sort_timestamp-query-with-approximation.png)

+### Additional improvements:

 Further improvements, particularly in sort query performance, were observed in the OpenSearch 3.1 release and are shared in detail in the [3.1.0 release issue](https://github.com/opensearch-project/opensearch-build/issues/5487#issuecomment-2989202040).

 This result comes from a single-segment test for `desc_sort_timestamp`.
-According to [this comment](https://github.com/opensearch-project/OpenSearch/pull/18439#issuecomment-2961325856), a force merge to a single segment with an optimized custom BKD walk (`intersectRight`) reduced P90 latency dramatically from **450624** ms to **7.86** ms. This improvement is made possible by the Approximation Framework, which enables early termination during BKD traversal, efficiently collecting the most relevant documents with minimal overhead.
+According to [this comment](https://github.com/opensearch-project/OpenSearch/pull/18439#issuecomment-2961325856), a force merge to a single segment with an optimized custom BKD walk (`intersectRight`) reduced P90 latency dramatically from **2111** ms to **6.1** ms. This improvement is made possible by the Approximation Framework, which enables early termination during BKD traversal, efficiently collecting the most relevant documents with minimal overhead.

 As shown in [this comment](https://github.com/opensearch-project/OpenSearch/pull/18439#issuecomment-2942212895), which captures benchmark results from the development phase, several query types showed significant improvements: `http_logs`: `desc_sort_size` showed over **80%** improvement, `http_logs`: `desc_sort_timestamp` improved by more than **80%**, and `asc_sort_timestamp` achieved over **80.55%** improvement in performance.